oneapi-src/level-zero-spec/scripts/core/PROG.rst

 implementation is not able to reserve the new allocation at the requested starting address then it will find a new suitable range with a different starting address.
-If the application requires a specific starting address then the application should ensure that the return address from ${x}VirtualReserve matches the starting address it wants.
+If the application requires a specific starting address then the application should ensure that the return address from ${x}VirtualMemReserve matches the starting address it wants.
 If they are different then the application may want to create a new larger reservation and remap the physical memory from the first reservation to this new reservation and free the old reservation.